Twitter confirms a new ‘Subscribe to Conversation’ feature for following tweets of interest

 Wong tells TechCrunch she found the “Subscribe to conversation” feature within the Android version of the Twitter app, where it’s a user interface prototype for now.
 The button simply reads “Subscribe to conversation” and is positioned at the top right corner of a tweet view, she says.

-Reached for comment, Twitter didn’t provide any details about its plans but pointed TechCrunch to its tweet confirming the feature’s development.
+Reached for comment, Twitter didn’t provide details about specific launch plans.
+It noted the feature was under development, and pointed TechCrunch to its tweet confirming this.
 The company’s short statement reads, “This is part of our work to make Twitter more conversational.”

 Healthier and better structured conversations are among Twitter’s top goals at present, as the company tries to make its app easier to use and less prone to abuse.

-Note: Update: 3/15/19, 5 PM ET to clarify Twitter spokesperson also directly confirmed the development of the feature, as did the tweet the company posted.